BuzzFeedNews/zika-data/README.md

 - The CDC is keeping a list of "[laboratory-confirmed Zika virus disease cases reported to ArboNET by [U.S.] state or territory](http://www.cdc.gov/zika/geo/united-states.html)".

+- Puerto Rico is publishing [weekly reports on suspected and confirmed cases of Zika](http://www.salud.gov.pr/Estadisticas-Registros-y-Publicaciones/Pages/Informe-Arboviral.aspx) (and other arboviruses).

 - California's Department of Public Health is publishing a weekly PDF of ["Travel-Associated Cases of Zika Virus in California"](https://www.cdph.ca.gov/HealthInfo/discond/Documents/TravelAssociatedCasesofZikaVirusinCA.pdf), updated every Friday.

 - The U.S. Virgin Islands Department of Health is publishing [weekly Zika surveillance reports](http://www.healthvi.org/topics/az/z/zika.html).